alwaysbegrowing/blog/content/posts/2023/09-18-adding-langchain.md

 author: Namaskar 🙏
 ---

-When I press commit and push on brand-new code ready for its dramatic debut, instead of confetti and fanfare, I'm given a little bop on my head as the scary ❌ icon tells me the deployment failed.
+When I press "commit & push" to send brand-new code on its dramatic debut, instead of confetti and fanfare, I'm given a little bop on my head as the scary ❌ icon tells me the deployment failed.
 There will be no code to show my friends; the link I was ready to share fizzles into some more work for me to do.

 The first thing I look at are the deployment logs, naturally, but reading logs and figuring out the problem and solution myself is so 2022.
 We've got AI APIs now.
-Sprinkling in some insights from our new overlords at OpenAI surely wouldn't hurt.
-Read on to see the adventure I had with prompt engineering in TypeScript with [LangChain](https://js.langchain.com/docs/get_started/introduction), adding automatic deployment debugging.
+Sprinkling in some insights from our new companions provided by OpenAI surely wouldn't hurt.
+Read on to see the adventure I had with prompt engineering in TypeScript with [LangChain](https://js.langchain.com/docs/get_started/introduction), adding automatic deployment debugging to our app.

 ## The What and the Why

 This article is a technical overview of how I implemented a feature in our [dAppling.network](https://dappling.network) platform.
 We build and deploy code to IPFS.
 This feature adds an "AI Insights" panel for a failed deployment.
 The insights should help the user resolve the issue or tell them it's our fault, and we will fix it.
-The first-time experience is vital to us because we know how frustrating deploying code can be, and it sucks when your introduction to a platform is a big red X.
+The first-time experience is vital to us because we know how frustrating deploying code can be, and sucks when your introduction to a platform is a ❌.

 ## The Ins and the Outs